apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

   freshly enqueued message.
 Defaults to `640k`.

-* `persistent` : If set to false, then the queue will not persistently store it's message.
+* `persistent` : If set to false, then the queue will not persistently store its message.
 Defaults to true.

 * `message_group_graceful_handoff` : When set to true, the queue
   will drain message group consumers of messages before